Temple of Jupiter, Damascus: Roman temple of Jupiter

 The sheer size of the compound suggests that the religious hierarchy of the temple, sponsored by the Romans, wielded major influence in the city's affairs.
 The Roman temple, which later became the center of the Imperial cult of Jupiter, was intended to serve as a response to the Jewish temple in Jerusalem.
 Instead of being dedicated to one god, the Roman temple combined (interpretatio graeca) all of the gods affiliated with heaven that were worshipped in the region such as Hadad, Ba'al-Shamin and Dushara, into the "supreme-heavenly-astral Zeus".
-The Temple of Jupiter would attain further additions during the early period of Roman rule of the city, mostly initiated by high priests who collected contributions from the wealthy citizens of Damascus.
-The inner court, or temenos is believed to have been completed soon after the end of Augustus' reign in 14CE.
+The Temple of Jupiter would attain further additions during the early period of Roman rule of the city, mostly initiated by contributions from individuals.
+The inner court, or temenos is believed to have been completed soon after the end of Augustus' reign in 14 CE.
 This was surrounded by an outer court, or peribolos which included a market, and was built in stages as funds permitted, and completed in the middle of the first century CE.
 At this time the eastern gateway or propylaeum was first built.
-This main gateway was later expanded during the reign of Septimius Severus (r.
+This temple was refurbished with more extensive decoration during the reign of Septimius Severus (r.
 193–211 CE).
+Part of the propylaeum at the western entrance of the temple still stands today.

 By the 4th century CE, the temple was especially renowned for its size and beauty.
 It was separated from the city by two sets of walls.
 The first, wider wall spanned a wide area that included a market, and the second wall surrounded the actual sanctuary of Jupiter.
 It was the largest temple in Roman Syria.